The Navigator Project

 The Navigator Project takes inspiration from the ancient story of the Navigator Cessair, from Irish mythology, who fled climate change and marginalisation in East Africa to reach the western edge of the known world.
 She became the first person to settle on the island we now call Ireland.

-Today, our healthcare project is built by modern-day “Navigators” on a foundation which recognises shared humanity and health equality as a human right.
+Today, our healthcare and theatre projects are built by modern-day navigators on a foundation which recognises shared humanity and health equality as a human right.
+These navigators might tell an important story about health equity, or contribute to knowledge and progress in health equity for all.

 Éadaoin Glynn: The Navigator, 2022, image reproduced with permission of the artist.